MariaRiosNavarro/threejs-sketches/README.md

 # threejs-sketches

-There are DIFERENT index.js files imported in index,html, remove the coment the index.js you want to use.
+There are DIFERENT index.js files imported in index,html, remove the coment the index.js you want to see.

 Tutorial on how to get started with Three.js FORM [BOBBY ROE](https://github.com/bobbyroe)